 Yet that FOMC influenced selloff vigorously tested the proposition of this remaining a 'risk-on' psychology into lower supports, and it survived.
-That was substantially reinforced by both the subsequent Chair Powell pandemic response testimony, which continued into last week prior to the resurgent COVID-19 Delta variant concerns.
-It will now be interesting to see if the US EQUITIES falling back from the next new all-time highs can restore any general 'risk-on' psychology by rebounding as quickly as on their most limited recent reactions; or is something more extensive on the downside in store due to the Delta variant?
+That was substantially reinforced by both the subsequent Chair Powell pandemic response testimony, which continued into this week's reiteration of full accommodation prior to the resurgent COVID-19 Delta variant concerns.

+It will now be interesting to see if the US EQUITIES falling back from the next new all-time highs can restore any general 'risk-on' psychology by rebounding as quickly as on their most limited recent reactions; or is something more extensive on the downside in store due to the change in the Delta variant calculus on the latest shift in the CDC perspective?

 The FRONT MONTH T-NOTE FUTURE slipped back below previously violated 139-20/-24 heavy congestion from the previous four months in early October (as apparent on the weekly chart through Friday https://bit.ly/3y8yGVc.)
 However, the NEGATED DOWN Closing Price Reversal top from early March was in the 138-16/-00 range not revisited until recent trading.

-While the key weekly Moving Averages are still in the mid 139-00 area, only the failure back below that 138-16/-00 range reinstated the downside momentum.
+While the key weekly Moving Averages were still in the mid 139-00 area, only the failure back below that 138-16/-00 range reinstated the downside momentum.
 That had changed on the early November response to the Pfizer-BioNTech announcement of the extreme efficacy of their COVID-19 vaccine.
 In last our Monday November 9th research note we also briefly reviewed the importance of the first ever mRNA vaccine.